A New Split for Evaluating True Zero-Shot Action Recognition: Experimental Results

 \subsection{Extension to Few-shot Learning}

 Few-shot learning (FSL) is another scenario we consider.
 Since the premise is the same as ZSL, except that we have a few samples instead of zero.
 Again, usually, the splits used are random, and as such, the pre-trained model has seen hundreds of samples of classes that are supposed to belong to the test set.
-We report results on the 5-way, 5-shot case for temporal relational cross-transformers (TRX) \cite{perrett2021trx}, action relation network (ARN) \cite{arn}, and C3D prototypical net (C3D-PN) \cite{pn}.
-Results are reported in Table~\ref{tab:fsl}.
+We report results on the 5-way, 1,2,3,4,5-shot case for temporal relational cross-transformers (TRX) \cite{perrett2021trx}, action relation network (ARN) \cite{arn}, and C3D prototypical net (C3D-PN) \cite{pn}.
+Results are reported in Table~\ref{tab:fslucf} and Table~\ref{tab:fslhmdb}.
 The standard split (SS) used here is taken from the one proposed in ARN \cite{arn}.
 Similar to the SS, we divide the classes in UCF101 and HMDB51 to (70,10,21) and (31,10,10), respectively, where the order corresponds to the number of training classes, validation classes and test classes.
-Our proposed splits are available in Appendix \ref{sec:splits_fsl}.
+We see that the proposed split is much harder than SS.
+Consistent drops in performance can be seen on every split and for every model.
+Performance drops of upto 6.2\% on UCF101 and 17.1\% on HMDB51 can be seen.
+Our proposed splits are available in the supplementary material.